simonreise/remote-sensing-processor/docs/intro.md

 If you have GPU and recieved this error, try to re-install `pytorch` using [official guide](https://pytorch.org/get-started/locally/).
 Or try another pytorch version.

-If you are get such error while Sentinel 2 processing, try to run `sentinel2` with `superres = False` flag.
+If you are get such error while Sentinel-2 processing, try to run `sentinel2` with `superres = False` flag.

 ### I want to report an error / suggest adding a new feature